 - Developmental costs: Up to 20% of the total grant request can be for developmental costs associated with construction, such as the development of engineering plans, legal fees, or survey costs.

 Please note that 10% of the awarded funding will be held back, to be paid upon satisfactory review of the final report.

-Review key Financial Workbook Instructions.
+Review key Financial Workbook Instructions along with examples.

 Ineligible costs include: